 The most significant organizational change since the mid-70s occurred in 2004.
 Challenged by the ever changing economic and social conditions, UWEPC started a journey toward Community Impact that would create lasting change beyond the dollars raised or the number of programs/services funded.

 In 2007, the board of directors approved the strategic plan with a new mission and vision statement.
 Moreover, it gave UWEPC three impact areas to focus on– Education, Basic Needs and Income.

-Today, United Way of El Paso County thinks differently about how to transform our community.
-We are building strategies that weave diverse resources in clearly defined places to collectively improve outcomes for children, youth, families and neighborhoods.
+United Way builds strategies that weave diverse resources in clearly defined places to collectively improve outcomes for children, youth, families and neighborhoods.
 Through the caring power of the community, UWEPC pilots community partnerships to create a positive impact.
 We also create a collaborative culture through volunteerism, service learning and networking.

 2017 - 2018

 After an extensive process, the board of directors approved a new strategic plan in January 2017 that reframes our business model from funder of agencies to connector of resources.
 Through the community's feedback, an overlay of research and expert data, and discussions with stakeholders and community leaders, United Way strategically narrowed down its impact priorities.
 Simultaneously, United Way also launched an inclusive process to develop a new funding model.